Why do it at all?

 The most important criteria for the bike is that it fits you well and it's comfortable - you'll be spending countless hours on it!

 If you do want a comprehensive guide to choosing a robust touring bike, one that will easily last a LEJOG ride, then take a look at the downloadable book "Understanding Touring Bikes For Epic Expeditions" (may cost).
 This has been written by Tom Allen, a cyclist who's been travelling the world by bike for over 10 years and knows a thing or two about bikes.
+I referenced this heavily when designing a custom bike I had built for my European trip and it proved incredibly helpful.

 What are some of the mechanical issues I might have with my bike?